-- 1. The proposed development would provide an on-site affordable housing scheme that has not been supported by adequate evidence to demonstrate that the affordable units will remain at an affordable price for future eligible households.
-As such, the proposal is in conflict with policy H9 of the Castle Morpeth District Local Plan and Policy HOU6 of the Northumberland Local Plan Publication Draft Plan (Regulation 19) (January 2019). - 2.
+- 1. The proposed development does not provide for an appropriate mix of affordable homes, including units that will remain affordable for further eligible households, and is therefore contrary to Policy H9 (parts i and ii) of the Castle Morpeth Local Plan, Policy Hou4, and Policy Hou3 (part A) of the Morpeth Neighbourhood Plan. - 2.
 The proposed development has failed to demonstrate adequate footways, reversing distances, additional requirement of car parking, visitor car parking spaces, drive widths, refuse storage details and highway improvement details.
 Further, a Stage 1 Road Safety Audit remains outstanding.
-As such, the development currently fails to comply with Policy Tra3 of the Morpeth Neighbourhood Plan, Policy T5 of the Castle Morpeth District Local Plan, Policies TRA1 TRA2 and TRA4 of the Northumberland Local Plan Publication Draft Plan (Regulation 19) (January 2019) and paragraph 109 of the NPPF. - 3.
+As such, the development currently fails to comply with Policy Tra3 of the Morpeth Neighbourhood Plan, Policy T5 of the Castle Morpeth District Local Plan and paragraph 109 of the NPPF. - 3.
 The application has not been supported by the requested Ecological Assessment to enable the County Council to carry out an appraisal of the likely on site impacts of the development on protected species and habitats.
 Further, the application has not been supported by a mitigation proposal via green-space provision.
-The proposal therefore fails to comply with Policy Env1 of the Morpeth Neighbourhood Plan, Policy C11 of the Castle Morpeth District Local Plan, Policy ENV2 of the Northumberland Local Plan -
+The proposal therefore fails to comply with Policy Env1 of the Morpeth Neighbourhood Plan and Policy C11 of the Castle Morpeth District Local Plan,